Poppin' Smoke

 When to Climb Mount Fuji

-The official climbing season is quite short: from early July to early September.
+The official climbing season is quite short: from early July to mid September.
 That means everyone is trying to climb during the same narrow window, and it can make for large crowds, especially on weekends and during the annual Obon holiday in mid-August (exact dates vary from year to year).

 The best time to climb Mount Fuji is on a weekday, avoiding Obon week entirely.
 We did our climb in late August, and it was perfect.